Your Pet, Our Passion.

 How to stop your dog from eating poop?
 As with many things, you may need to try a little trial and error – but we recommend cleaning up dog poop immediately, teaching your dog the ‘leave it!’ command, and spraying taste deterrents on the poop.
 Find out more in depth about coprophagia and preventative measures.
 Of course, it’s always advisable to talk to your vet if you have any questions.

-Why is my dog scooting on his bum?
+Why is my dog scooting on their bum?

 Bum scooting can be normal for dogs, especially if they’re having trouble with loose stools.
 However, as we’ve said, it’s important to keep a close eye on your dog’s behaviour and their stools.
 This way, if your dog seems uncomfortable, and bum scooting becomes a routine behaviour beyond the initial bum wiping post-poo, you can flag this to your vet.
 Your dog scooting their bum can point to their suffering from impacted anal glands.